dnoiz1/blink-drive-active/README.md

 Manual Installation
 ===================

-Clone the repo or download a zip and extract it anyway.
+Clone the repo or download a zip and extract it anywhere.

  - In chrome visit chrome://extensions
  - Enable developer mode